Networked Signal and Information Processing: Unified view

-\textbf{Primal-dual approaches}: As an alternative to penalty-based approaches, one may wish to enforce exact consensus by introducing constraints, such as: In contrast to penalty-based formulations, constrained formulations of the consensus problem can no longer be pursued using pure gradient-based algorithms.
-Instead, constraints are most commonly enforced through dual arguments such as dual averaging or the augmented Lagrangian.
-Early algorithms involving primal-dual arguments for exact consensus optimization, such as~\cite{Ribeiro06, Boyd11, Duchi12, Towfic15, Koppel15, Jakovetic15, Ling15}, involve the propagation and communication of dual variables in addition to weight vectors \( w_k \).
+Single time-scale primal-dual algorithms~\iftoggle{short}{\cite{Towfic15, Ling15}}{\cite{Ribeiro06, Towfic15, Koppel15, Ling15}} instead employ first-order approxiations at every step thus avoiding the need to solve a costly inner optimization problem.
 As a representative example, we list here the stochastic first-order augmented Lagrangian strategy from~\cite{Towfic15}: where \( L = B^{\mathsf{T}} B \).
-Examination of~\eqref{eq:al_primal} reveals that the augmented Lagrangian based strategy corrects the ``consensus + innovation'' algorithm~\eqref{eq:consensus+innovation} by adding the additional term \( - \mu \mathcal{B}^{\mathsf{T}} \boldsymbol{\lambda}_{i-1} \), which compensates the bias induced by the penalty-based formulation~\eqref{eq:penalized_general}.
+Examination of~\eqref{eq:al_primal} reveals that the augmented Lagrangian based strategy corrects the ``consensus + innovation'' algorithm~\eqref{eq:consensus+innovation} by adding the additional term \( - \mu \eta \mathcal{B}^{\mathsf{T}} \boldsymbol{\lambda}_{i-1} \), which compensates the bias induced by the penalty-based formulation~\eqref{eq:penalized_general}.
 While effective at ensuring exact consensus, the propagation of dual variables is associated with additional overhead in terms of both computation and communication.
 Conveniently, dual variables can frequently be eliminated and replaced by a momentum-like term.
 To illustrate this point, let us consider a variant of \eqref{eq:al_primal}--\eqref{eq:al_dual}, where the primal and dual updates are performed in an incremental manner, allowing the dual update to make use of the most recent primal variable \( \boldsymbol{\bcw}_i \), rather than \( \boldsymbol{\bcw}_{i-1} \).
-This results in: Specifically, after setting \( \eta = \frac{1}{\mu} \), following the argument in~\cite{Mokhtari16}, we can verify that~\eqref{eq:al_primal}--\eqref{eq:al_dual} is equivalent to: which is equivalent to the EXTRA algorithm of~\cite{Shi15} for appropriately chosen weight matrices.
-Letting \( A \triangleq I - L \) and returning to node-level quantities, we obtain: These recursions can again be identified as a bias-corrected version of the ``consensus + innovation'' recursion~\eqref{eq:consensus+innovation}, but now rely on the momentum term \( \w_{k, i-1} - \boldsymbol{\phi}_{k, i-1} \) rather than the propagation of dual variables as in~\eqref{eq:al_dual}.
-Making the same incremental gradient adjustment that led to the penalty-based ATC-diffusion algorithm~\eqref{eq:adapt}--\eqref{eq:combine}, we obtain the Exact diffusion algorithm from~\cite{Yuan18}: Exact diffusion is also referred to as $D^2$~\cite{Tang18} or NIDS~\cite{Li19}.
+This results in: After setting \( \eta = \frac{1}{\mu} \) and following~\cite{Mokhtari16}, we can verify that~\eqref{eq:al_primal_inc}--\eqref{eq:al_dual_inc} is equivalent to: which is equivalent to the EXTRA algorithm of~\cite{Shi15} for appropriately chosen weight matrices.
+Letting \( A \triangleq I - L \) and returning to node-level quantities, we obtain: These recursions can again be identified as a bias-corrected version of the ``consensus + innovation'' recursion~\eqref{eq:consensus+innovation}, but now rely on the momentum term \(\sum_{\ell \in \mathcal{N}_k} a_{\ell k} \w_{\ell, i-1} - \boldsymbol{\phi}_{k, i-1} \) rather than the propagation of dual variables as in~\eqref{eq:al_dual}.
+Making the same incremental gradient adjustment that led to the penalty-based ATC-diffusion algorithm~\eqref{eq:adapt}--\eqref{eq:combine}, we obtain the Exact diffusion algorithm from~\cite{Yuan18}: Exact diffusion is also referred to as $D^2$~\cite{Tang18} or NIDS\nottoggle{short}{~\cite{Li19}}{}.